butvinm/retula/docs/style-guide.md

 ## Comments

 - Use /* empty */ to indicate an empty list.
+If there is some more meaningful and short word, use it instead.
 Unfortunately, Refal compiler does not support nested multi-line comments, so that approach would lead to a syntax error, but there is nothing we can do about it.
 - Prefer to use /**/ comments even for single-line comment (just easy for IDE support)